 Looking within the family and societal structure reveals many risk factors.
 Abuse is more common when families perceive a lack of community support and lack of connection to the community.
 Abuse is more common in communities of lower socioeconomic status, as well.
 Within the US, the rate of abuse varies amongst race and culture.
 According to the 2017 Child Maltreatment Report, African American children are at an increased risk of abuse.
 The rate of African American child fatalities due to non-accidental trauma is more than double the rate of Caucasian children and three times greater than the rate of Hispanic children.

 Here are some helpful memory aids:

 - If you don’t cruise, you don’t bruise.

 - TEN-4 (Bruises on Torso, Ears, Neck before the age of 4 raise concern).

 - 3 S’s: Scapula, Spinous Process & Sternal fractures.

-Perform a thorough history and physical exam on infant suspected of abuse.
+Perform a thorough history and physical exam on infants suspected of experiencing abuse.
 Recognize the history and physical exam “Red Flags” of non-accidental trauma.
 Be able to clearly and objectively document findings in writing.
-Communicate clearly with family in non-accusatory manner, focusing on care and safety of the child.
+Communicate clearly with family in a non-accusatory manner, focusing on care and safety of the child.